 The Sauce

 The Szechuan Beef also needs a sauce.
 To make the sauce combine one tablespoon of sugar with two tablespoons of tamari, one tablespoon rice vinegar, one teaspoon Sambal Oelek (can be found at most grocery stores or can be substituted with Sriracha), two tablespoons of water, and a pinch of salt.
-Stir the sauce together and set aside until your ready for it.
+Stir the sauce together and set aside until you're ready for it.

 Other Flavours

-It's almost time to start cooking the Szechuan Beef, but we need our two key ingredients before we get going on that.
-They are Szechuan peppercorns and dried red chilli.
 If you can't find Szechuan peppercorns, use a teaspoon of Chinese five-spice.
 It will slightly change the flavour of the dish, but not in a bad way.
-Use one tablespoon of Szechuan peppercorns and grind them in a spice grinder or a mortar and pestles.
+Use one tablespoon of Szechuan peppercorns and grind them in a spice grinder or a mortar and pestle.
 This should give you about a teaspoon of ground Szechuan pepper.
 Mix the ground Szechuan peppercorns with a teaspoon of dried red chilli flakes.

 Cooking The Szechuan Beef

 Before we get cooking, let's talk about what I'm cooking with.
-I opted to use a large non-stick pan rather than a work for this for two reasons.
+I opted to use a large non-stick pan rather than a wok for this for two reasons.
 The first reason is that most people probably have a large non-stick pan, where they don't have a wok.
 Second of all, because of the egg white and cornstarch coating on the meat, it tends to stick to a wok's surface unless it is non-stick.
 I thought that using the non-stick pan would be better for the demonstration and for cooking this dish.
 Of course, if you prefer to use a wok, go for it.

 Cooking The Beef

-The way to prepare this so that the beef remains tender and doesn't become overcooked is to cook in stages.
-Stage one is to cook the beef.
-To do that, heat a pan or wok over medium-high heat.
-My stove goes to nine.
-I had the dial set to eight.
-Let the pan heat thoroughly.
-When you splash a little water on it, it should sizzle and roll away.
 Add one tablespoon of cooking oil to the pan (ensure there is no water in the pan before adding the oil).
 I used canola oil, but any oil will do.
 Spread the oil around the pan and add the beef.
 Let the beef sit for at least one minute before stirring or tossing it.
 Move it around and let it sit for another minute.
 Cook the beef only until it is golden brown, then take it out of the pan.
 It should only take three to four minutes.
 Don't worry about cooking the beef all the way through.
 Just get a little colour on it.

 Building The Flavour